dadul96/ElasticCollisionSimulation/README.md

 ### Installation
 There is no installation required.
 Just download the **ElasticCollisionSimulation.exe** (from [Releases](https://github.com/dadul96/ElasticCollisionSimulation/releases)) and run the simulation.
 When executing the program for the first time, a **config.ini** file will be created in the same folder.
-At the next program start the config settings are loaded from this file.
-The config file allows following settings:
+At the next program start, the config settings are loaded from this file.
+The config file allows the following settings:
 * Background color
 * Ball count
 * Ball radius